Rust-GCC/Reporting/2021-10-01-community-call.md

 ## GCC Merge

 Thanks to Thomas for the GCC merge from upstream everything seemed to go well.
 Were there many merge conflicts?
+Marks build farm is green so far.

 ## Working GCC Bootstrap